s311354/Louis/_posts/2019-06-16-How_to_setup_gdb_and_Eclipse_to_debug_C.md

 ## Setep Eclipse for using GDB

   There are two methods of configuring GDB.
-The first method is that configuring GDB for a specific project:
+The first method is that configuring GDB *for a specific project*:

   <ol>
   <li> Go to Run > Debug Configurations… </li>